Diarrhea Solutions, Facility Management, Newborn Care Tips, Puppy and Kitten Care, Shelter and Rescue Resources

 Puppy With Diarrhea: Oral Fluids

-Oral electrolytes such as Breeder's Edge® Puppy and Kitten Lyte have salts plus glucose or dextrose for energy.
+Oral electrolytes such as Breeder’s Edge® Puppy and Kitten Lyte have salts plus glucose or dextrose for energy.
 Other electrolytes work well too, but some have issues with the sugar source sticking to water bottles and bowls, which make them difficult to clean.
 Though expensive, Pedialyte with glucose (for human babies) in an emergency situation is alright to use.
 It is too sweet for puppies and kittens so dilute 50/50 with water before using, and they will swallow without gagging.
+Breeder’s Edge® Puppy and Kitten Lyte has a chicken soup base flavoring so is highly palatable and appealing to adults, puppies and kittens.

 Puppy Is Vomiting: Injectable Fluids

-When injectable fluids are needed, start with five ml per pound twice a day, using a solution like Saline (0.9% NaCl) or Lactated Ringer's Solution.
+When injectable fluids are needed, start with ten ml per pound twice a day, using a solution like Saline (0.9% NaCl) or Lactated Ringer’s Solution.
 NaCl does not have to be processed by the liver and is excellent for acute issues in puppies or kittens.
-Lactate in LRS is preferred in longstanding issues of fluid loss; however, it has to be processed by the liver, and the neonate's liver is not fully functioning until over six weeks of age.
+Lactate in LRS is preferred in longstanding issues of fluid loss; however, it has to be processed by the liver, and the neonate’s liver is not fully functioning until over six weeks of age.

 When an animal has severe diarrhea or vomiting, take them to the veterinarian as you need IV fluids to prevent a disastrous situation.
 IV fluids with added Potassium can be given to speed recovery and save the animal’s life.